neoforged/.github/primers/26.2/index.md

 - `net.minecraft.world.level.block`
     - `CopperChestBlock#getHingeSound` - Gets the hinge sound to play based on the current state of the chest.
     - `PotentSulfurBlock` - A sulfur block that can apply noxious gas effects.
+    - `SpeleothemBlock` - An abstract representation of a speleothem.
+    - `SulfurSpikeBlock` - A sulfur spike speleothem.
     - `WeatheringCopper$WeatherState#forEach` - Loops through the available weather states.
+- `net.minecraft.world.level.block.entity`
+    - `DecoratedPotPatterns#itemToPatternMappings` - Operates on the keys for an item and its associated pot pattern.
-- `net.minecraft.world.level.block.entity.PotentSulfurEntity` - A sulfur block entity that can apply noxious gas effects.
+    - `PotentSulfurEntity` - A sulfur block entity that can apply noxious gas effects.
 - `net.minecraft.world.level.block.state.BlockBehavior#bounceRestitution`, `$Properties#bounceRestitution` - How much the entity should bounce after colliding with this block.
 - `net.minecraft.world.level.levelgen.SurfaceRules#noiseGradient` - Creates a noise gradient rule from the given noise parameters and blockstate gradient.
 - `net.minecraft.world.level.levelgen.feature`